orderbird/data-tech-challenge/README.md

 6. find the item name which is sold the most in terms of turnover
 7. BONUS: Come up with an additional (potentially interesting) insight based on the given data.
 What else could you compare?
 E.g. else what would be iteresting to learn for Jägermeister?

-If you have any questions regarding these tasks, please just get in touch ( Tech-challenge@orderbird.com )so we can claryfy.
+If you have any questions regarding these tasks, please just get in touch ( Tech-challenge@orderbird.com )so we can clarify.

 ## And now what?
 Please send your jupyter/IPython notebook to Tech-challenge@orderbird.com and we will get back to you asap.